 She felt its presence long before she saw it.
 A bright, blinding, painful source of energy, burning out everything else and rapidly closing in on her.
 Unyielding.
 Relentless.
 Destructive.

 The Lady of the Lake hated them with every fibre of her being.

 Nimueh growled, shifting into her true form as her body rapidly became covered in hard, blue scales.
-The injuries from her previous encounter were still there, visible and bleeding.
 The sight of them filled her with a cold rage.
 She lifted her head to look at the intruder, matching its movements with her own as it opened its gaping maw-

 And unleashed a torrent of flames onto the festering darkness below.
 Within moments, the bog was completely buried within the inferno.
 Gallons of black water turned into clouds of thick, painful steam.
 But neither dragon let up.
 The flames swelled in size, vaporizing the water and everything underneath.